saezlab/reheat2_pub/README.md

 ### Key Features
-HF patient map.
-Meta-analysis of single nuc data to identify shared multicellular programs Blueprint of HF.
-The identificiation of a network of cell-type dependencies behind the multicellular program.
+1. **HF patient map**.
+Meta-analysis of single nuc data to identify shared multicellular programs
-Integrative analysis with bulk.
-We map multicellular programs to bulk.
+2. **Blueprint of HF**.
+The network of cell-type dependencies behind the multicellular program.
-Cohort-Wide Analysis: Data from over 1,500 patients, accounting for clinical and technical heterogeneity.
+3. **Fibroblast atlas**.
+Integrating fibroblasts on single cell level to identify cell states and study their division of labor to express the multi cellular program.
-Consensus Disease Programs: Identification of convergent molecular pathways involved in HF, enabling more consistent interpretation of gene expression data across cohorts.
+4. **Bulk integration**.
+We map multicellular programs to bulk and use insights form cell type marker deregulation to deconvolute cell type proportions.
-Exploratory Platform: Our work is presented in a user-friendly platform for further exploration of the underlying molecular biology of heart failure.
+5. **Study projection**.
+Using independent data sets to project them into the multicellular programs of heart failure and dissect shared deregulation events.

 ### How to Explore the Data